SeisComP/seiscomp/doc/base/contributing-docs.rst

 `introduction to reST`_ and also covers the Sphinx specific `directives`_.

-If you would like to add to this documentation or you find an error, then please submit a patch to `SeisComP on GitHub`_ or report to the
+If you would like to add to this documentation or you find an error, then please submit a patch to `SeisComP on GitHub`_ or report to the SeisComP `discussion forum`_.

-SeisComP `discussion forum`_.
+.. note:

    Please understand the :ref:`documentation style guide <documentation_style_guide>` before contributing documentation.

 If you view the HTML version of the documentation in a browser, then you can use the *Show Source* link on each page to view the reST source.
-This or the documentation files for executables (see below) is a good starting point for a patch.
+The source and the documentation files for executables (see below) are good starting points for a new patch.

 Documenting Executables
 =======================